Butterfly Sanctuary Tours (Available mid-November thru mid-March)

 Piedra Herrada Monarch Butterfly Sanctuary Tour

 The trip from our place to Piedra Herrada takes you through the small farming villages of the State of Mexico on a road lined with fields of fruit trees and nopal cactuses.
 Then the road descends into the cosmopolitan colonial gem and weekend resort town, Valle de Bravo, which we visit on the way back.
 The sanctuary is another half hour down the road from here.
 The trail begins with a stone path with a separate trail for horses.
 The hike takes from 45 minutes to an hour each way, and is not so steep until the very end when you approach the colony, which is a little remote this season.
 Tour price of $100 USD per person includes transportation (at least 2 hours each way), entry fee, bag lunch, an English-speaking guide, and a stop-over in Valle de Bravo.
 Children under 18 are $60 USD each.

 Cerro Pelón Day Trips from Mexico City

 If you are in Mexico City (or Zitácuaro–Morelia is a bit far afield) and really want to see butterflies but don’t have time for an overnight stay, talk to us about arranging a day trip.
 Buses leave the Observatorio terminal (also called Poniente) in Mexico City for Zitácuaro every hour.
 Buy a “directo” ticket with the company called La Linea.
-The ride takes 2 hours.
+The ride takes about 2 hours.

-Cerro Pelon.
-A Cerro Pelon day trip is $75 USD per person.
-Transportation to and from the Zitacuaro bus terminal to Macheros is separate.
+A Cerro Pelón day trip is $75 USD per person.
+Transportation to and from the Zitácuaro bus terminal to Macheros is not included.
 You will need to leave Mexico City super early (6 am) to reach us in time for breakfast and our 10 am tour departure.
 If you don’t linger too long, you will be back in the city in time for dinner.
 Read our Cerro Pelon Day Trip Guide for everything you need to know about making this journey.